sobmachine/buddi/workflow.md

 The creature evolves based on:
 - the user’s emotional patterns
 - consistency in checking in
-- completion of small grounding rituals
+- completion of grounding rituals
 - self-reported stress levels
-- time of day activity rhythms
+- time-of-day rhythms

-When a user ignores emotional overload signals, the creature looks droopy, sleepy, or worried.
-When the user practices self-regulation, the creature brightens, unfurls new colors, or blossoms little petals on its tail.
+When a user ignores overload signals, the creature wilts or droops.
+When the user practices self-regulation, the creature brightens, unfurls soft colors, or blossoms.

-The bond is built through *mirroring*, not pressure.

 ### *2.2 Long-term Emotional Memory*
-Buddi keeps a soft internal memory stack:
+Buddi keeps a gentle internal memory:
 - recurring stress hours
 - resilience streaks
 - burnout cycles
-- growth arcs
 - seasonal emotional changes
 - exam-time spikes

-From these, it generates monthly “emotional postcards” summarizing the user’s growth in a gentle, story-like tone.
+From these, it generates monthly “emotional postcards” summarizing the user’s growth in a kind, story-like voice.

 ---